openSUSE/news-o-o/_posts/2010-06-26-opensuse-weekly-news-issue-129-is-out.markdown

- Brief intro: Iâ€™m working on implementing automatic tagging of faces for digiKam, with face detection and recognition.
-For that, Iâ€™ve been working on a library named libface that does the detection and training/recognition.
+ Brief intro: I’m working on implementing automatic tagging of faces for digiKam, with face detection and recognition.
+For that, I’ve been working on a library named libface that does the detection and training/recognition.